-Searches begin for opening within the Institute
+Searches underway for openings within the Institute

 Three positions are currently open with the Baldwin Institute, and appropriate candidates are being sought for each.
 The Director of Global Health Initiatives is a full-time position responsible for the development and management of international University partnerships with other academic and healthcare institutions, facilitation of student international experiences, and development of faculty mentors for supervision in collaborative international efforts.
 The Education Specialist position is full-time faculty developing and executing educational experiences for students across the University, including the First Year IP Experience.
 This specialist must have command of communication, adult education theory, and success in developing effective andragogies.
 The Community Engagement Specialist is a full-time staff position requiring the ability to manage relationships with University and community partners to provide students a robust service learning experience.
 This position requires great people skills as well as the ability to manage details across complex data matrices.
 All three positions are currently open and more information can be found at the RFUMS "Employment Opportunities" portion of the website.
 These positions are open until filled.

 The DeWitt C. Baldwin Institute for Interprofessional Education at Rosalind Franklin University of Medicine and Science has agreed to be a Gold Level Sponsor for the Collaboration Across Borders V conference to be held in the fall of 2015 in Roanoke, VA.
 This international conference is a gathering of scholars, practitioners, students, and others who are interested in interprofessionalism in both education and practice.
 The collaborative conference extends across the borders between the United States and Canada and provides a forum for the sharing of results from research, best practices in educational methods, and interprofessional strategies in clinical settings.
 The Baldwin Institute is pleased to have the opportunity to provide support for this conference.